Gonlo2/mig/README.md

     To use by query:
     Max size with PK: 4 bytes
     Log messages:
-      - RECOMMENDATION: The table don't have a autoincremental column, so a fake column with an autoincremental has been added as a recommendation.
+      - RECOMMENDATION: The table don't have an autoincremental column, so a fake column with an autoincremental has been added as a recommendation.
     Pattern:
         Ordered subindex with the columns
             0. `auto_id`